yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

    </div>

-Pick-it systems were shipped with 2 different types of USB 3G dongles, use the images below as a reference to check which type of dongle came with your Pick-it system.
+Pickit systems were shipped with 2 different types of USB 3G dongles, use the images below as a reference to check which type of dongle came with your Pickit system.

 Type 1
 ~~~~~~